COVID-19 AND OUR STUDIOS. The latest on our studios health and safety plans. Learn more.

 The smallest but arguably the most famous of our three studios, the design of Studio Three has been copied over and over by recording studios across the globe.
 But only here can artists channel the lush, syrupy sound that catapulted acts like The Mamas and The Papas into the annals of music history.
 The room comes complete with a Steinway B grand piano and private artist lounge.

-Originally a mix room where some of the best material by Nirvana, R.E.M. and Muse were mixed, the studio underwent extensive renovation in 2013 and now has opened its doors to the créme de la créme of the industry.
+Studio Five is known as one of the best sounding rooms ever constructed.
+Originally a mix room where some of the biggest hits by Nirvana, R.E.M. and Muse were mixed, the studio underwent extensive renovation in 2013 and has since catered to the créme de la créme of the industry.
 With the largest control room in the building, natural lighting, and a vast isolation booth, Studio Five also offers clients the biggest perk of all: exclusive access to our infamous VIP Lounge.